The Dying Things We Live For

 The Dying Things We Live For is the third studio album by American metalcore band Like Moths to Flames.
-It was released worldwide on October 23, 2015, through Rise Records and was produced by Will Putney and Tom Smith Jr. This is their second album to feature drummer Greg Diamond, their first not to feature an official rhythm guitarist, due to the departure of Zach Huston prior to the recording of the album, and their last to feature guitarist Eli Ford.
+It was released worldwide on October 23, 2015, through Rise Records and was produced by Will Putney and Tom Smith Jr. It is the band's second album to feature drummer Greg Diamond, their first not to feature an official rhythm guitarist, due to the departure of Zach Huston prior to the recording of the album, and their last to feature guitarist Eli Ford.
 Towards the end of 2015, and following the album's completion, he was replaced by guitarist Jeremy Smith, formerly of the band City Lights.

 Background and recording

 Lead vocalist Chris Roetter, on the songwriting process for the album, said that the band's approach to songwriting has "definitely changed but I think the root of why people like the band is definitely still there.
 I think one of the most important things about writing and aging as a band is showing growth and progression and a bit of variety in a sense.
 So we kind of took [our first two albums] and did like a trial and error.
 We took what songs worked and tried to implement those ideas into songs on the new album.
 I think for people who have liked the band in the past, it will give them an opportunity to see the band in a new light.
-The focal points on the new album are a little bit different then the past.
+The focal points on the new album are a little bit different than the past.
 I think most times the songwriting gives me freedom to do a lot more with the vocals.
 This time around, there was a lot more focal point on the guitar work and the musicianship behind the lyrics and the vocal patterns and everything.
 I think for us, it was important to do that because we'd never really had a chance to show what we're all capable of.
 For me, it was a challenge because the music it wasn't just a base foundation.
 It was there and there were intricate parts that I had to write around.
 I think overall, it shows growth."

 On the first track from the album, "Thrown to the Wind", Chris Roetter has stated that the track "is a great introduction to the record. [it is] A quick aggressive track that showcases what we were trying to accomplish with the new album without giving away too much [about the album]."

 The album's cover artwork, release date and track listing were announced on September 3, 2015.